isoopod/Pack/docs/Datatypes/Structures.md

 Pack.Union(...: Datatype)
 ```

-The Union datatype indicates a value may be one of many datatypes, adding 1 byte of overhead.
+The Union datatype indicates a value may be one of many datatypes.
 The order of the values is the order they will be evaluated.
+The overhead is adaptive and uses the bitbuffer.